A Quantum-Inspired Algorithm for Graph Isomorphism: Sampler Mode Correlations

 In \cite{TwoModeGBS}, Phillips et. al. introduce a two-point correlator between pairs of output modes as means to benchmark a Gaussian Boson Sampling experiment.
 These two-point correlators are the second-order cumulants of two random variables, in this case the number operator evaluated for a pair of modes \cite{TwoModeGBS, Bench}.
 These two-mode correlations also make up the elements of the covariance matrix $\chi$ from Eq. (\ref{eq: probhaf}), with $\chi_{i,j}$ the correlation between modes $i$ and $j$.
 For a pair of classical random variables $X$ and $Y$, the second-order correlation is defined generally \cite{TwoModeGBS} as

-Writing Eq. (\ref{eq: twocm}) in terms of the number operator $\hat{n}_{i}$ in each spatial mode $i$, we have
+In terms of the number operator $\hat{n}_{i}$ in the spatial mode $i$, Eq. (\ref{eq: twocm}) becomes

-The number operators can be written as creation and annihilation operators, $\hat{n}_{i}=\hat{a}^{\dagger}_{a}\hat{a}_{b}$, and decomposed into products of two-operator terms using a fundamental property of Gaussian states \cite{TwoModeGBS}:
+The number operators can be written as creation and annihilation operators, $\hat{n}_{i}=\hat{a}^{\dagger}_{a}\hat{a}_{b}$, and decomposed into products of two-operator terms \cite{TwoModeGBS}:

-To calculate the correlation values for the output modes of our GBS device, we must evolve the input relation in Eq. (\ref{eq: input}) according to the linear optical unitary programmed into the interferometer: $\hat{a}_{j}\rightarrow \sum_{i}U_{i,j}\hat{a}_{i}$.
-In order to do this, we take the product of our mode correlators with the unitary elements that describe paths photons could take to end up in those modes \cite{TwoModeGBS}.
+To calculate the correlation values for the output modes of our GBS device, we must evolve the input relation in Eq. (\ref{eq: input}) according to the linear optical unitary: $\hat{a}_{j}\rightarrow \sum_{i}U_{i,j}\hat{a}_{i}$.
+To do this, we take the product of our mode correlators with the unitary elements that describe paths photons could take to end up in those modes \cite{TwoModeGBS}.
 Formally, define the two-mode output correlation for an $M$-mode sampler as \cite{TwoModeGBS}:

 This value represents the summed likelihoods of photons following paths to our output modes of interest from each collection of possible inputs.
 Having defined the input mode correlations and the relevant elements of the unitary that determine their evolution, we can then write Eq. (\ref{eq: cout}) as